freeCodeCamp/guide/src/pages/mathematics/area-of-a-rectangle/index.md

 2cm x 4cm = 8cm²

+Formula:
+Area of a Rectangle = l * h
 <!-- The article goes here, in GitHub-flavored Markdown.
 Feel free to add YouTube videos, images, and CodePen/JSBin embeds  -->

 <!-- #### More Information: -->